levithomason/grok/README.md

 ## Learn More

 ### ~/.grokfiles...
 Everything lives here.
-You're original `~/.*` files are symlinked here, too.
+Your original `~/.*` files are symlinked here, too.

 Grok organizes dotfiles by topic.
 Think of a topic as a domain where files are loaded in sane order: